praveen2gemini/co/README.md

 # Cordova CustomToast Plugin

-Simple plugin that returns your string prefixed with hello.
+Simple plugin that returns your string in Android native Toast message.

 Greeting a user with "CustomToast" is something that could be done in JavaScript.
 This plugin provides a simple example demonstrating how Cordova plugins work.